NestDevLab/tirrenia-palette/README.md

 ## Features
 - **Curated sections** – Palette data (`paletteData` in `index.tsx`) is grouped by theme (Earth & Volcano, Sea & Coast, etc.) with contextual imagery from the `assets/` directory.
-- **Copy to clipboard** – Each swatch exposes a “copy” button that writes the hex value to the clipboard and provides transient feedback.
+- **Copy to clipboard** – Each swatch exposes a "copy" button that writes the hex value to the clipboard and provides transient feedback.
+- **Logo downloads** – Download buttons allow instant access to brand logos in both PNG (raster) and SVG (vector) formats for use in different contexts.
-- **PDF export** – A “Download PDF” button triggers `html2canvas` + `jspdf` to capture the full page and export `palette-campania-tradition.pdf`.
+- **PDF export** – A "Download PDF" button triggers `html2canvas` + `jspdf` to capture the full page and export `palette-campania-tradition.pdf`.
 - **Responsive layout** – Tailwind utility classes ensure the layout adapts from mobile to desktop, with sticky imagery for larger viewports.

 ## Project structure